onflapp/gs-desktop/Applications/ScreenShot/README.md

 Application for taking screenshots of your desktop.
 It is loosely based on Grab.app from NeXT/MacOS X and it is intended to be used as part of GNUstep Desktop.
-It can make screenshots in 3 different ways:
+It can take screenshots in 3 different ways:

 - use mouse to select selection of your screen
 - focused window (the screenshot will be take after 1s)